kurikaesu/userspace-tablet-driver-gui/README.md

 - Huion KD100 mini Keydial
 - Gaomon M10K Pro

-The python GUI will no longer be updates as there are severe limitations on assigning keys to it due to the library I used (pynput).
+The python GUI will no longer be updated as there are severe limitations on assigning keys to it due to the library I used (pynput).

 ## Building and running
 ### Prerequisites: